Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 From the viewpoint of contact geometry, the above theorem means that the minimizer of the Dirichlet energy functional rarely exists, as the contact manifolds included in the above theorem constitute a very limited list.
 In particular, all these contact manifolds are {\em tight} and {\em symplectically fillable} by classical results in contact topology \cite{lisca,mcduff}.

 However, the dynamical interpretation is more delicate.
-It is well known in Anosov dynamics that the {\em algebraic contact Anosov flows}, which appear in the above theorem as the Reeb flows associated with algebraic Anosov contact manifolds, are unique at satisfying many rigidity properties among {\em contact Anosov flows}.
-More specifically, Ghys \cite{ghys} shows that they are the only contact Anosov flows (up to reparametrization) for which the weak invariant bundles are $C^2$ (regularity rigidity theorem) and Foulon \cite{entropy} shows that they are the only examples where the topological and measure entropies agree (entropy rigidity theorem).
-Also, from a topological point of view, algebraic contact Anosov flows are, up to orbit equivalence, the only contact Anosov flows on Seifert fibered manifolds \cite{ghys2}.
-As a matter of fact, these were the only known examples of contact Anosov flows for few decades.
-But thanks to the celebrated result of Foulon-Hasselblatt \cite{foulonh}, we now know that contact Anosov flows exist in much more generality.
-In particular, there are infinitely many hyperbolic manifolds admitting contact Anosov flows.
-Therefore, in the shadow of the beautiful theory of Anosov dynamics, our result can be interpreted as a new rigidity result for algebraic contact Anosov flows in terms of contact metric geometry.
-These are contact Anosov flows admitting a critical contact metric.
+It is well known in Anosov dynamics that the {\em algebraic Anosov contact flows}, which appear in the above theorem as the Reeb flows associated with algebraic Anosov contact manifolds, are unique at satisfying many rigidity properties among {\em Anosov contact flows}.
+More specifically, Ghys \cite{ghys} shows that they are the only Anosov contact flows (up to reparametrization) for which the weak invariant bundles are $C^2$ (regularity rigidity theorem) and Foulon \cite{entropy} shows that they are the only examples where the topological and measure entropies agree (entropy rigidity theorem).
+Also, from a topological point of view, algebraic Anosov contact flows are, up to orbit equivalence, the only Anosov contact flows on Seifert fibered manifolds \cite{ghys2}.
+As a matter of fact, these were the only known examples of Anosov contact flows for few decades.
+But thanks to the celebrated result of Foulon-Hasselblatt \cite{foulonh}, we now know that Anosov contact flows exist in much more abundance, including on many hyperbolic manifolds.
+Therefore, in the shadow of the beautiful theory of Anosov dynamics, our result can be interpreted as a new rigidity result for algebraic Anosov contact flows in terms of contact metric geometry.
+These are Anosov contact flows admitting a critical contact metric.

 To further elaborate on the dynamical perspective, we study the contact metrics associated with a general (possibly non-algebraic) Anosov contact manifold, using the classical ergodic theory of Anosov systems, revealing that the appearance of the entropy rigidity result of Foulon in the above classification theorem is not a coincidence.
 In fact, even in the non-algebraic case, the infimum of the Dirichlet energy functional can be computed in terms of the measure entropy of the associated Reeb flow.